Re-importing a dataset

-- Import and normalise your data - again, following the same process as you did previously.
+- Import and normalize your data - again, following the same process as you did previously.

-- This time, when you have normalised your data and come to the Publish page, you'll see something like the following.
+- This time, when you have normalized your data and come to the Publish page, you'll see something like the following.

 On the second row, you'll see your existing, published dataset.
 At this stage, queries are still referencing this version.

 On the first row you'll see your new draft.
 You can compare the two versions in detail, including the detailed breakdown of the representation fill rates, to confirm that you are ready to publish your draft.

 - If you're happy, click Publish.
 Your draft becomes the new published version, replacing the previous published version, and all queries now reference the new data.

 - If you're not happy, return to the Normalize page to work further on your data.

 Once you have published your draft, you cannot revert to the previous version.
 Be sure you are ready before clicking Publish.